DenisKovalyonokSamples/InsuranceServices/README.md

 Each business microservice has also .Api project (PaymentService.Api, PolicyService.Api etc.), where we defined commands, events, queries and operations and .Test project (PaymentService.Test, PolicyService.Test) with unit and integration tests.

 ![UML Diagram](https://github.com/user-attachments/assets/9efff0cf-576c-4567-811b-3fac143e1d7b)

+**Running with Docker**
+You must install Docker & Docker Compose before.

+Scripts have been divided into two parts:
+**infra.yml** runs the necessary infrastructure.
+**app.yml** is used to run the application.
+You can use scripts to build/run/stop/down all containers.

+To run the whole solution:

+cd scripts
+./infra-run.sh
+./app-run.sh
+If ElasticSearch fails to start, try running sudo sysctl -w vm.max_map_count=262144 first

+Once the application and infrastructure are started you can open http://localhost:8080 in your browser and see our welcome page.
+Once there you can use Account menu item to log into the system.
+Valid users and passwords can be found here.
+You can for example login as admin with password admin.

+**Manual running**
+Prerequisites
+Install PostgreSQL version >= 10.0.

+Install RabbitMQ.

+Install Elasticsearch version >= 6.

+**Init databases**
+Windows
+cd postgres
+"PATH_TO_PSQL.EXE" --host "localhost" --port EXAMPLE_PORT --username "EXAMPLE_USER" --file "createdatabases.sql"
+In my case this command looks like:

+cd postgres
+"C:\Program Files\PostgreSQL\9.6\bin\psql.exe" --host "localhost" --port 5432 --username "postgres" --file "createdatabases.sql"
+Linux
+sudo -i -u postgres
+psql --host "localhost" --port 5432 --username "postgres" --file "PATH_TO_FILE/createdatabases.sql" This script should create lab_user user and the following databases: lab_netmicro_payments, lab_netmicro_jobs, lab_netmicro_policy and lab_netmicro_pricing.

+**Run Eureka**
+Service registry and discovery tool for our project is Eureka.
+It is included in the project.
+In order to start it open terminal / command prompt.

+cd eureka-server
+./gradlew.[bat] bootRun
+This should start Eureka and you should be able to go to http://localhost:8761/ and see Eureka management panel.

+**Build**
+Build all projects from command line without test:

+Windows
+cd scripts
+build-without-tests.bat
+Linux
+cd scripts
+./build-without-tests.sh
+Build all projects from command with test:

+Windows
+cd scripts
+build.bat
+Linux
+cd scripts
+./build.sh
+Run specific service
+Go to folder with specific service (PolicyService, ProductService etc) and use dotnet run command.